raulvaldez4/Blackjack/README.md

 # Blackjack-python

 Hello!
 This is a Blackjack text-based game using Python.
 Game also has double down capability and a basic strategy helper.
+Part of Udemy's Bootcamp online course.